jesus0m/jesus0m/README.md

 # Hi, I'm Jesús Oliva Morales 👋

 I'm a Programmer Analyst with a passion for backend and frontend development, based in Badajoz, Spain.
-Skilled in Java 8, Spring, Docker, Node.js, SQL databases, and ReactJS.
+Skilled in Java 8, Spring, Docker, Node.js, SQL databases, ReactJS and Python.

 ## 🛠️ Skills and Expertise
 - Java 8+